 an IPv6 prefix that is explicitly delegated to a node for its own exclusive use, where the node is an active participant in prefix delegation and maintenance procedures.
+The router that delegates the prefix simply forwards all packets matching the prefix to the node.
 An example IPv6 PD service is the Dynamic Host Configuration Protocol for IPv6 (DHCPv6) [RFC3315][RFC3633].
-An alternative service based solely on IPv6 Neighbor Discovery (ND) messaging has also been proposed [I-D.pioxfolks-6man-pio-exclusive-bit].
+An alternative service based solely on IPv6 ND messaging has also been proposed [I-D.pioxfolks-6man-pio-exclusive-bit].